-Signing up for a rewards credit card is another way to potentially save on rides — or get money back for each dollar you spend.
+Signing up for a rewards credit card is another way to potentially save on rides — or get money back for each dollar you spend (here are some other credit card perks you may not know about).
 The Chase Sapphire Reserve credit card is a smart option for Uber or Lyft because you earn three points for each dollar you spend on travel (including ride-hailing services).
 Meanwhile, a flexible travel credit card like the Barclaycard Arrival Plus can also be ideal since you earn two points for each dollar you spend.

 While the Reserve card will let you redeem points for travel, statement credits, gift cards or merchandise, the Barclaycard lets you wipe travel expenses off your bill in increments of 10,000 points ($100) or more.